 Nursing applicants will be required to take TEAS Version V- Test of Essential Academic Skills, for qualification and ranking.
-Also, the Nursing Specialized Admissions Orientation will be MANDATORY under Pre-Program Specific Requirements.
+Also, the Nursing Specialized Admissions Orientation will be mandatory under Pre-Program Specific Requirements.

 Upon successful completion – (80% correct responses), of the Quiz a student will be able to download a Certificate verifying their completion of the online Nursing Specialized Admissions Orientation.
-The Nursing Specialized Admissions Orientation is a mandatory Pre-Program Specific Requirement for June 2013 ranking.
+The Nursing Specialized Admissions Orientation is a mandatory Pre-Program Specific Requirement for ranking.